YunoHost-Apps/dex_ynh/doc/DISCLAIMER.md

 * To be used carefully :
     * Changing URL will work but will require some settings change in the app using Dex as an OIDC provider
+    * Going to the URL will only let you see a "This is where Dex is installed." message